stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 ### Installing mwp's `ser2udp`

 Build on the  **Linux/WSL side**:

 * `cd mwptools/src/samples/s2n`
 * `make ser2udp.exe`
 * copy `ser2udp.exe` to the d̶a̶r̶k̶  Windows side

+See [above](#autos2n) for automating starting and stopping `ser2udp.exe`.

 On the Windows side:

 * Use the Windows firewall settings to allow `ser2udp.exe` to accept UDP traffic.
-* Run `ser2udp.exe` ; it will autodetect your serial port.
+* Either [automate](#autos2n) in mwp (recommended) or run `ser2udp.exe` ; it will autodetect your serial port.
 By default this listens on UDP port 17071, you can change this by supplying a second parameter, e.g., to use port 34567.
 In this case, either define the serial port or use `auto` (auto-detect).

     	> ser2udp.exe auto :34567
     	## or just let ser2udp autodetect